Minsa Kabanda

+Minsa Kabanda, also known as Hajjat Minsa Kabanda, is a Ugandan politician who has served as the Minister for Kampala Central Division and Metropolitan Affairs since June 2021 to present.
+She is the elected Member of Parliament for Kampala Central in the 2026 general elections.
+She is a member of the National Resistance Movement (NRM) political party.

+Political career

-Minsa Kabanda, sometimes known as Hajjat Minsa Kabanda, is the current cabinet and minister for Kampala Capital City and Metropolitan Affairs.
-She was one of the ministers who finalized plans for the company to assemble and manufacture buses to ease transport needs in the greater Kampala Metropolitan Area (GKMA) through Kampala Capital City Authority and the METU bus industries.
-However, President Museveni rejected Loans for Importation of Buses.
+As Minister for Kampala Capital City and Metropolitan Affairs, Minsa Kabanda leads the ministry responsible for coordinating metropolitan governance, infrastructure planning, local services and urban reforms in Kampala.
+In this role she works alongside officials such as Lord mayor, Deputy Lord Mayor and the heads of the city's five divisions.She was one of the ministers who finalized plans for the company to assemble and manufacture buses to ease transport needs in the greater Kampala Metropolitan Area (GKMA) through Kampala Capital City Authority and the METU bus industries.
+However, President Museveni rejected loans for importation of buses.